U.S.-Israeli health tech firm Viz.ai raises $50 million

-TEL AVIV, Oct 23 (Reuters) - Viz.ai, which developed healthcare software using artificial intelligence, said on Wednesday it raised $50 million in a funding round led by Greenoaks.
+TEL AVIV (Reuters) - Viz.ai, which developed healthcare software using artificial intelligence, said on Wednesday it raised $50 million in a funding round led by Greenoaks.

 Threshold Ventures, CRV and existing investors GV and Kleiner Perkins also participated in the round.